 "Lamar knows where all the major breeding sites are in the City," said Kerr.
 "He knows when they're going to emerge, and he's there waiting for them.
 We keep really low disease counts in our city: If you're less likely to be bitten by a mosquito, you're less likely to contract a mosquito-borne illness.
 That's the whole premise of this program, and Lamar does it with excellence."

 Vector Control also deals with rats and bats.
-"If you wake up and find a bat in your room," said Eddie, "go get treated for rabies immediately.
+"If you wake up and find a bat in your room," said Gogue, "go get treated for rabies immediately.
 The bat's bite is so small; you'll never know you got bit."

 We arrived at our first stop; Sims' Biological Reserve, a natural run-off pond and seasonal wetland located near the intersection of Loynes Drive and Pacific Coast Highway.
 It is also a breeding site for the Culex, or Tule mosquito, which can be a carrier of the West Nile Virus.
-Lamar and Eddie went about checking the ingeniously designed mosquito traps, which use carbon dioxide from melting dry ice to lure mosquitoes, which are then sucked into a net by a small fan.
+Rush and Gogue went about checking the ingeniously designed mosquito traps, which use carbon dioxide from melting dry ice to lure mosquitoes, which are then sucked into a net by a small fan.